Iretha/tutorials/example-google-guice/readme.md

 example-google-guice
 ===========================
+> This is an example **Message application**, which simulates sending messages. <br>
+> The application has currently two modules:
+>- *Facebook module*
+>- *Mail module*
+>
->This is an example **Message application**, which simulates sending messages.
-The application has currently two modules - *Facebook module* and *Mail module*.
-The modules are not fully implemented, because their main purpose is to illustrate the usage of [Google Guice DI framework](https://github.com/google/guice/wiki/GettingStarted).
+> The modules are not fully implemented, because their main purpose is to illustrate the usage of [Google Guice DI framework](https://github.com/google/guice/wiki/GettingStarted).

 What can you find in this project?